aspect-build/rules_lint/docs/linting.md

 [Aspect CLI] adds the missing 'lint' command, so users just type `bazel lint //path/to:targets`.

-Reports are then written to the terminal.
+- Lint reports are written to the terminal.
+- If a linter reports errors (by exiting non-zero), then `lint` exits 1.
+- If suggested fixes are produced by linters, `lint` will offer to apply them.

 To configure it, add a block like the following in `.aspect/cli/config.yaml` to point to the `*_lint` definition symbols.
-The syntax is the same as [aspects declared on the command-line](https://bazel.build/extending/aspects#invoking_the_aspect_using_the_command_line)
+The `%` syntax is the same as [aspects declared on the command-line](https://bazel.build/extending/aspects#invoking_the_aspect_using_the_command_line)

 ```yaml
 lint: